Worcester Shrub Hill station serves the city of Worcester in the Worcester district of Worcestershire.

 The current operator is WMR who run services between Hereford and Great Malvern to the West Midlands through the station, augmented by GWR’s Hereford – London and Great Malvern to Gloucester services.

 Level access is available to Platform 1 but currently there is no step-free access to Platform 2.
 An accessible toilet is available on Platform 1.

-Network Rail is active in preserving the historic features of the station, restoring the Grade II* waiting room in 2015, and currently working on the Mail Bridge using Access for All funding.
+Network Rail is active in preserving the historic features of the station, restoring the Grade II* waiting room in 2015, and in April 2021, placing a replica luggage bridge to connect the two main platforms.